Junelyy/junelyy.github.io/VasquezJ_Reflection.md

 One thing that really changed while I worked on this was my **homepage**.
 At first, it was super plain and didn’t really show my personality, but *then* I added some **colors, fonts, and even sections about my goals and hobbies.** That made it more “me,” and I think that’s really important in a personal site.

+If I had to do it **again,** I’d probably plan things out better before starting.
+I kind of *jumped into it* and had to go back and fix stuff.
+Next time, I’d sketch out how I want each page to look so I don’t waste time redoing things.

+This artifact helped me *grow* as a Computer Science student because it made me think like a real designer and developer.
+I had to make something from scratch, fix problems, and think about how users will experience it.
+I also realized how **important** it is to present your work in a way that’s easy to understand.

+If I keep working on this portfolio, I’d like to add **more projects, maybe even some code I wrote or videos of things I made**.
+I want it to be something I’m proud to show off.